wallberg/blog/_drafts/review-acquiring-genomes.md

 In this post I present a summary of my understanding and takeaways from the book Acquiring Genomes: A Theory of the Origins of Species {% cite margulisAcquiringGenomesTheory2002 %}.

 The authors are Lynn Margulis and Dorion Sagan.
 [Lynn Margulis](https://en.wikipedia.org/wiki/Lynn_Margulis) was a microbiologist and evolutionary theorist.
 [Dorion Sagan](https://en.wikipedia.org/wiki/Dorion_Sagan) is a science writer, essayist, and theorist.
-This book is one of a number books co-authored by this mother-son team.
+This book is one of a number of books co-authored by this mother-son team.

 I found this book a delightful read.
 The authors beautifully and concisely describe very complex biological systems.
 Their theory is quite amazing and it was very exciting to be reading this book, with presents a theory which is as much on the cutting edge today as the ??theory of natural selection??
 Origin of Species was in its time.
 The opening quote is a harbinger of the scope and magnitude of this book:

+## Forward and Preface

 > Any one whose disposition leads him to attach more weight to unexplained difficulties than to the explanation of a certain number of facts will certainly reject my theory.
 Charles Darwin - The Origin of Species - 1859. {% cite margulisAcquiringGenomesTheory2002 -l x %}